wes-teskey/generate-events-report/README.md

 - **`data/`**: Contains all data-related files.
 - **`src/`**: Contains the source code of the project.
 - **`venv/`**: Contains the virtual environment for the project.
+- **`.env`**: Contains environment variables, including API keys.

+### Environment Variables
+The .env file in the root directory contains the following environment variables:

+OPENAI_API_KEY: The API key for accessing OpenAI services.
+TAVILY_API_KEY: The API key for accessing Tavily services.

+Caution: Using the OPENAI_API_KEY can incur significant costs, potentially amounting to many tens of dollars per hour depending on usage.
+Please be mindful of your usage to avoid unexpected charges.

 ### Creating the `data/` Directory